ok-Alice/toyota-astar-hackathon/README.md

 - Now that the team members have been selected, they have autonomy over the project and the proposal process can start
 - Aiko, the front-end developer proposes a high level new approach on how to integrate the previous physical dashboard buttons in the new UI
-- Bob, the back-end lead, proposes a slightly different approach from Aiko.
+- Bob, the back-end dev, proposes a slightly different approach from Aiko.
 - Each member votes on the proposals with their voting power assigned voting
 - The proposal Aiko created wins
 - Carol makes a proposal to reposition the buttons in order to eliminate one unnecessary step